Leadership in Museum Education

-Courses will develop your capacity for leadership, organizational change, community engagement, diversity, inclusion, and access.
+Courses will develop your capacity for leadership, organizational change, learning and human development, community engagement, diversity, inclusion, and access.

 Focus one year on learning and learning environments, development, diversity, collaboration, interpretation and exhibition planning.
-Focus the other year on museum mission and strategy, organizational theory, communication, visitor research, marketing, development and finance.
+Focus the second year on museum mission and strategy, organizational theory, communication, visitor research, marketing, development and finance.

-Ideal candidates are museum education professionals with three – five years’ experience who think reflectively and strategically about how museum education can advance organizational inclusion, engagement and community participation.
+Ideal candidates are professionals who think reflectively and strategically about how museum education can advance organizational inclusion, engagement and community participation.